jan-warchol/docker-systemd/README.md

 ## Setup

-Before you start your first `systemd` container, run the following command to set up your Docker host.
-It uses [special privileges](https://docs.docker.com/engine/reference/run/#/runtime-privilege-and-linux-capabilities) to create a cgroup hierarchy for `systemd`.
+If your Docker host doesn't use systemd itself, run the following command before you start your first `systemd` container.
+It uses [special privileges](https://docs.docker.com/engine/reference/run/#/runtime-privilege-and-linux-capabilities) to create a cgroup hierarchy for `systemd` on the host.
 We do this in a separate setup step so we can run `systemd` in unprivileged containers.

     docker run --rm --privileged -v /:/host solita/ubuntu-systemd setup